Gexkill/sweng2/RASD/src/index.md

 ### Taxi driver log in
 **Name : Taxi driver log in**
 ** Actors : Taxi driver**
-** Entry conditions :  ** The taxi driver has already successfully registered on the system or was registered on the previous system.
+** Entry conditions :  ** The taxi driver has already successfully registered on the system or was registered on the previous system. **The condition is not necessary if all taxi drivers are automatically registered**
 **Flow of events : **

 * The taxi driver arrives on the homepage of the website or mobile application.